travis-ci/docs-travis-ci-com/user/common-build-problems.md

 spawns a process running `mvn install`.
 `travis_wait` then writes a short line to the build log every minute for 20 minutes, extending the amount of time your command has to finish.

-If you expect the command to take more than 20 minutes, prefix `travis_wait` with a greater number.
+If you expect the command to take more than 20 minutes, prefix the command with `travis_wait n` where `n` is the number of minutes extend the waiting time by.

-Continuing with the example above, to extend the wait time to 30 minutes:
+Continuing the example above, to extend the wait time to 30 minutes:

 ```yaml
     install: travis_wait 30 mvn install